szpone/roman-numeral-converter/README.rst

 |

 and then go into folder you just cloned.
-Open console there and simply type
+Open console there and simply type:

 ::